tonethar/IGME-340-2019-Spring/assignments/project-1.md

 ## Requirements

-- Each partner individually completes the *Magneto Exercise* and posts it to mycourses (due XX/XX)
+- Each partner individually completes the *Magneto Exercise* and posts it to mycourses (see dropbox for due date)
-- Get a partner and post your names to the discussion thread. (due start of class, XX/XX)
+- Get a partner and post your names to the discussion thread. (see discussion thread for due date)

 ### Required App Features for Checkpoint #1 (see dropbox for due date)
 ***This is worth 10% of the Project 1 grade***